revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

-1. Demonstrate a basic understanding of Angular or What is Angular
+1. Demonstrate a basic understanding of Angular or What is Angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)